bdha/helios/README.md

 for routing, or for something like 'what node in the cluster should I join'.
 The health of all the instances of a service can also be examined, so things that don't need a leader can still take bad nodes out of service, etc.

+Service upgrades also use a lock, although a different one.
+This means that if a deploy is bad somehow, only one node will be affected, and the rest of the nodes will not be able to obtain the lock to upgrade themselves.
+It also prevents all instances of a service rebooting at once and provides more of a rolling-restart approach.

+Helios applications can also have secondary 'roles', which are like the main application but they don't elect a leader.
+In fact, Helios manages itself via Helios, so you can deploy an upgrade to Helios just like you would any other application.

 How to make an application work with Helios
 -------------------------------------------